SEAL-VTA/SEAL-VTA/README.md

 ### Hi there 👋
-- I'm Hieu, an IT student at FPT University.
+- I'm Hieu, a regular IT student at FPT University.
 - I’m currently learning Javascript, NodeJS and ReactJS to become a fullstack dev in the future.

 <!--